-Lining the inside of the gut is a biofilm full of countless trillions of bacteria, yeast cells, and colonies (“flora”).
+Lining the inside of your intestines is a biofilm full of countless trillions of bacteria, yeast cells, and colonies.
 These microbes influence and control much of the digestive and immune systems.

 A healthy gut is a partnership between microbes and the body as a whole.

 When this relationship goes wrong — when the wrong microbes become dominant and “friendly flora” become weak — gut health stops serving the needs of the body.
 This is called dysbiosis and, while correctable, it creates a heavy burden on the body.

 The goal is to move away from the trap of dysbiosis and progress toward symbiosis — where the gut microbes fully support the body’s health.

 The solution is often not as simple as throwing supplements at the problem.
 That may help in less-intense situations, but gut health — and the microbes that affect it — is an intricate fabric, affected by nearly every aspect of our body and environment.

 Therefore, overcoming poor gut health requires a long-term approach that includes supplements, sleep cycles, therapeutic light, movement, and environmental factors.

 2 — Dysbiosis

 4 — Causes Of Dysbiosis

 5 — A Healthy Gut: How It Works